 51, 52 GENERAL HORTICULTURE (3-0) (2-2) First semester: the requirements of horticultural crops for productive growth.
 Second semester: fundamentals supporting some of the horticultural practices.
 Prerequisite: Botany 1 or permission of the department, 51 for 52.
 Three hours.
-Dr. Blasberg and Mr. Hopp.
+The staff.

-54 SMALL FRUIT CULTURE (2-2) Fundamental principles underlying plant growth and fruit production; relation of these principles to practice.
+54 SMALL FRUIT CULTURE (2-2)Fundamental principles underlying plant growth and fruit production; relation of these principles to practice.
 Prerequisite: Botany 1.
 Three hours.
-Dr. Blasberg.
+The staff.